dooboolab-community/flutter_inapp_purchase/README.md

 We will keep working on it as time goes by just like we did in `react-native-iap`.
 `PR` is always welcomed.

+## Breaking Changes
+* There was parameter renaming in `0.5.0` to identify different parameters sent from the device.
+Please check the readme.

 ## Getting Started
 Follow the [Medium Blog](https://medium.com/@dooboolab/flutter-in-app-purchase-7a3fb9345e2a) for the configuration.